-- Crochet by Numbers – High end Customized Pictorial Graph Maker.
+- Crochet by Numbers – High-End Customized Pictorial Graph Maker.

 None of the graph makers are sponsors of The Crochet Crowd.
 They are listed in no particular order.
-We have no association to any of these makers and has been listed here out of courtesy.
+We have no association with any of these makers and have been listed here out of courtesy.
 For the paid services, there are price differences between them for services that are similar to each other.
 We leave it to you to shop it around and make a decision that works for you and your budget.

 The Tutorial Info

 In the tutorial, I am going to use the Catch A Wave Crochet Pillow by Yarnspiraitons as my base for teaching the techniques.
 This pillow is done using the Bobbin Technique.
 I have the original sample here at my studio.
-I could tell instantly that it was done that way but also confirmed by designer at Yarnspirations.
+I could tell instantly that it was done that way but also confirmed by the designer at Yarnspirations.

 How could I tell it was done through Bobbin Technique?

 I’ve done a pillow in the past where I left the yarn strands to the backside knowing it would be inside the pillow.
 The problem is simple, it’s not invisible.
 Especially with a pillow like this, if the steel blue strands are loosely behind the cream colour.
-You will see from a distance imperfections which has nothing to do with the stitches.
+You will see from a distance imperfection that has nothing to do with the stitches.
 The colour of yarn behind may peek through the cream and also creep out through the gaps of the stitches.
 Also, loose ends tend to poke out or find openings to peek out.
 So it will never be truly picture perfect.

 It depends on your lighting conditions.
 For me, this particular example, I would never be happy with myself if I didn’t do the bobbin method.
-I want people to be amazed that even if they cannot see the reverse of the wave, I know the back side is just as picture perfect as the front side.
+I want people to be amazed that even if they cannot see the reverse of the wave, I know the backside is just as picture-perfect as the front side.
 The choice is up to you.